tejabhat/KaggleQuora/README.md

 Stages involved in Training:
 1. Normalizing the Data:
    This is to help in extracting the important features from the dataset.
-   Class 'SentencePreProcessor' does most of the work required for this.

    a) Questions are POS tagged with nltk libary and person/org names are replaced with a common word.
-   This is done as we don't want the model to decide based on a person/org name.
+   This is done as we don't want the model to decide based on a person/org name. ===> This step is not used currently as it takes a long time.

-   b) If there are negation words, like "i wouldn't create", transform it as "i not_create".
+   b) If there are negation words, like "wouldn't", transform it as "would not".

-   c) Remove the stop words as we don't want these to be part of our model.
+   c) Remove the stop words as we don't want these to be part of our model. ==> This step is commented out as many of the words like "not" is also a stop word.

+   d) Remove non-alphabetic characters

 2) Pre Processing
    a) Convert the word sequence into a number sequnce.
-   We have created our own class 'WordSequencer' for this, as we would want to create the same sequence numbers for train data and test data even if the test run is executed after the application restart.
+   I am using Kera library for this, as, in the future we might want to do some customizations like - create the same sequence numbers for train data and test data even if the test run is executed after the application restart.

+   b) Created the word vectors using gensim library on the corpus containg the words from both train set and test set.
+   I didn't use Google or other Embeddings - this may be comprehensive when compared to the available words on the net, but, still misses many of the words from our train/test set.
-   b) uses Google Embeddings, and create an embedding matrix based on both train and test word corpus
+   Create an embedding matrix based on both train and test word corpus